Stuycs-K/finalproject-10-shek-lawrence/DEVLOG-Lawrence.md

 ### 2025-05-30 - Worked on further obfuscation
 - for some reason, number of blocks read from schematic isn't matching up with number of blocks encoded
 	- could have to do with blocks used? maybe?

+### 2025-05-31 - Modified schematic order working
+- decode with key working for randomized block order
+	- data array would sometimes have more blocks than the actual schematic stored, seems to likely be a problem with some of the blocks used..